openpracticelibrary/openpracticelibrary/src/pages/practice/north-star-framework.md

   * A﻿nalyze metrics, incl. metrics of conversation to identify the leading indicators for the key events and moments, i.e. identify your North Star metric

   * B﻿uild the North Star Framework by evaluating and linking the metric to all initiatives, major product features in the backlog, OKRs, etc.

+  I﻿f the chose North Start metric doesn't check all of the boxes in the checklist mentioned earlier, you face a serious risk of wasting precious time, efforts and materials with limited impact on your business.
+A continuous evaluation of the whole sociotechnical system is essential for good results.

   ### Who do you need